tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/实时语音功能接口_intl_en.md

 ## Voice Chat Room APIs

 You should initialize and call the SDK to enter a room before voice chat can start.
-If you have any questions when using the service, please see [Sound and Audio](https://intl.cloud.tencent.com/zh/document/product/607/39524).
+If you have any questions when using the service, please see [FAQs About Voice Chat](https://intl.cloud.tencent.com/document/product/607/39524).

 | API | Description |
 | -------------- | :------------------: |